- As low as $225/Night

 Fripp Island is centered between Charleston and Savannah, just north of Hilton Head.
 Outlying Beaufort, you must skip across the low country islands and marshes, over causeways, past a state nature preserve and park, to reach the barrier island called Fripp Island.

-There are two 3 bedroom condos, each sleeping 8.
+There are two 3 bedroom condos.
 They have adjoining 75' by 15' of continous deck, 75' from the ocean.
 Start a family/friends tradition!
 These condos may be rented together or separately, depending on availability.
-Family Animals are NOT allowed.
+Animals are NOT allowed.
 The condos are adjacent to the golf course, facing the ocean.

 DURING THE SUMMER MONTHS, WE RENT BY THE WEEK ONLY (SATURDAY TO SATURDAY).